ministryofjustice/security-guidance/docs/passwords.md

 SSO integration in existing IdP solutions improves the user experience.
 This is because you can authenticate to systems using existing MoJ credentials.

+For more information, see the [Multi-user accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md).

 ## Account management

-The guidance on passwords is separate from guidance on account management.
+This guidance on passwords is separate from the guidance on account management.
 You should still follow the rules and processes for managing accounts.
 In particular, while you don't need to [change passwords after a period of time](#password-expiry), you should still expire accounts promptly.
 Examples would be when accounts are no longer required, or have fallen out of use.

+For more information, see the [Account management](account-management.md) guide.

+## Contact details

+For any further questions relating to security, contact: [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).